e3nn/e3nn-jax/docs/index.rst

     print(jit_code(f, 1.0))

 It will reuse the same expression instead of computing it again.
+The following code calls twice the exponential function, but it will only compute it once.

 .. jupyter-execute::